Anwealso/BetterTogether/SETUP.md

-# Alex's Installation and Environment Setup Guide
+# Installation and Environment Setup Guide

+First and foremost, there is a deployed version of this app available at s4480158-onigiri@uqcloud.net.
+These steps can be followed if you wish to run the server locally, make changes, etc.

 ---